 The First Step

 To begin, an initial application must be completed and filed.
-We can guide you through your application and work to present your case in the most compelling manner.
+We can guide you through your application and work to present your case most compellingly.
 We can help you fill out and file your application online.
 Applications can also be filed at the local Tennessee field office or via phone.
 You don't have to do this alone.
 We will work with you to ensure that the application is completed properly and with the most pertinent information outlined.
 Some claims are approved at this step, but many require an appeal.

 The Second Step

 If your claim was denied, you have 60 days to request reconsideration.
 Your claim will be reviewed again by another representative at the Social Security Disability office.
 They will look at your initial application and make a decision.
-If your claim is denied, we will make the request on your behalf and advocate for you.
+If your claim is denied, we will request on your behalf and advocate for you.

 The Third Step